 Arthur, the grandson of Henry II, was given the title of Duke of Brittany.

 Richard besieged the castle at Chalus where some treasure had been unearthed.
 Richard believed it was his and tried to take the castle.
 Riding too close to the walls, Richard was shot in the shoulder.
 The castle then fell and the archer who shot Richard was brought before him.
 Richard forgave the archer but Richard's second in command had the archer executed.
 Richard died of his wounds.
 On his death bed, Richard nominated his brother John as his heir rather than Arthur of Brittany.

 Failing to attend the court of Philippe II, John was declared to be a rebel and to have forfeited the areas of Aquitaine, Poitou and Anjou.
 Philippe tried to mediate in the problems between John and the Lusignans but was ignored by John.
 The lands were given to Arthur of Brittany.
 Philippe kept Normandy for himself.

 Arthur of Brittany and the Lusignans had laid siege to Mirabeau Castle trapping Eleanor of Aquitaine inside.
 King John launched a rescue mission to free her.
 Arthur was captured by William de Braose and was handed over to King John.
 Many other important knights were also captured and it was an important and famous victory for the English king.
 Those that were captured were treated badly by King John.
 He could have ransomed them for their freedom and made a lot of money, instead he kept them prisoner locked in dungeons.
 Some he had shipped to England and imprisoned.
 Arthur was sent to the dungeon in the castle at Falaise in Normandy.

-Arthur was moved to Rouen from Falaise where he was being held.
-There it is said that John killed Arthur and dumped his weighted-down body in the Seine.
+Arthur had been moved to Rouen from Falaise where he was being held captive.
+There it is said that King John killed Arthur and dumped his weighted-down body in the Seine.
 The body was discovered and later buried.